Döbling: Döbling in the 19th century

 The Napoleonic Wars brought difficult times for the region.
 After the victory in the Battle of Ulm in 1805, the French army advanced to Vienna and the soldiers plundered the villages.
 Following the failed campaign against Bavaria, the French advanced again to Vienna in 1809, and so the communities were plundered again and had to feed the French soldiers.

 After the Congress of Vienna, the regular surveying of the Döbling area began.
 The operations lasted from 1817 to 1819 and ended with the introduction of the cadastral communities and the fixing of the borders between the localities.
 The growth now ensured an initial upswing in trade and industry in the rural villages.
 At the same time, the villages of Döbling became popular excursion destinations for the Viennese.
-Above all, the Heurigen inns and the Nussdorf brewery attracted visitors from Vienna and its suburbs.
+Above all, the Heurigen taverns and the Nussdorf brewery attracted visitors from Vienna and its suburbs.

 During the Revolutions of 1848 in the Austrian Empire, Döbling remained on the fringes of events.
 On October 20, 1848, the district area was occupied by imperial troops, who built a bridge across the Danube from Nussdorf and shelled the opposite bank.

 In the middle of the 19th century, the increasing popularity of summer resorts caused a real growth boom in the villages of Döbling.
 Due to the now additional need for living space, numerous residential buildings were built, and the population of the villages almost tripled within just forty years.
 This also led to a modernization of the infrastructure.
 The first gas lanterns were installed in Döbling in the mid-19th century, and the Döbling gasworks, built in 1856, supplied the area with gas.